-Police overtime payments - Extracts from an article published in The Independent.
+Police overtime payments - Extracts from an article published in The Independent in August 2009.

 The amount of overtime being handed out to frontline officers raises questions about whether the country's police forces are adequately staffed, whether departments are being properly managed, and whether officers who regularly work 60 or 70 hours a week to top-up their pay can perform as effectively as they might otherwise.